-The outbreak of the war caused distrust, fear of strangers, especially of foreigners.
-Włodzimierz Borodziej and Maciej Górny write about spymania.
-The civilian population showed some distrust towards both the occupying army and to their own soldiers.
-In the face of an approaching front, the command of the 8th German Army ordered the construction of watchtowers on hills.
-They were assisted by teenage boys: "Wooden watchtowers were located on hills.
-Teenage boys were equipped with bikes so that they could serve as messengers.
-A few German spies disguised as teenage boys or even as women were caught.
-When the staff of the 1st Army was notified about these incidents, an order was issued to "check carefully".
-General Vasily Gurko, irritated by the order, supposedly said to officers around him: "They went mad in the staff.
-I will not check what each woman in East Prussia has under her skirt"72.
+Army was notified about these incidents, an order was issued to "check carefully".
+General Gurko, irritated by the order, supposedly said to officers around him: "They went mad in the staff.
+I will not check what each woman in East Prussia has under her skirt"71.
 The APO holdings contain a file - Weltkriegs 1914-1918.
-Sammlung von Flugblättern, Extrablättern, Behörden Bekanntmachungen which provides information about the arrest and execution of a person suspected of spying for Russians.
-The alleged spy supposedly sent secret data to the Russian military intelligence by means of pigeons of his own breeding.
+Sammlung von Flugblättern, Extrablättern, Behörden Bekanntmachungen72 which provides information about an arrest and execution of a person suspected of spying for Russians.
+The alleged spy supposedly sent secret data to the Russian military intelligence by means of pigeons of his own breeding73.

-In contrast to cities, which suffered relatively little damage, numerous villages were ruined during the war.
-Uzdowo, which was blasted by the "steamroller of war", is a case in point:
+By contrast to cities that suffered relatively little damage, numerous villages were completely ruined during the war.
+Uzdowo, which was basically blasted by the "steamroller of war", is a case in point:

 Around 11 Germans entered Uzdowo.
 They saw a terrible sight: earth bruised by missiles, crushed tree trunks, broken barbed wire barriers, abandoned rucksack and various weapons - from rifles and ammunition to grenades.
 And corpses.
 Stacks of dead or dying Russians.
 Some of them were in convulsions, others were crying for help.
 Among the dead soldiers- horses, also the victims of the war, with torn bellies, without legs, with crushed heads.
 The village buildings were still on fire.
 A horrible, acrid smoke was hanging low above the ground.
 The source of the smoke was soon determined- human bodies were burning in destroyed basements and under ruined foundations.
-The victorious party was in a hurry to leave the devastated village.
+The victorious party was in a hurry to leave the devastated village74.

 The above description can be applied to hundreds of East Prussian villages that fell victim to fire.
-In the Gerdauen Kreis, 50 buildings were consumed by fire in the village of Schiffus, 48 in Neuendorf, 29 in Gr.
-Bahohren, 23 in Doyen, 20 in
+In the Gierdawo powiat 50 buildings were consumed by fire in the village of Schiffus, slightly fewer - 48 - in Neuendorf, 29 in Gr.
+Bahohren, 23 in Doyen, 20 in Altendorf, 19 in Sutzken75.
+The already mentioned Jan Salm quotes Der ostpreussische Provinzialkonservator über den Wiederaufbau der Provinz, OB - Z 1916 and states that 1900 rural gminas76 were destroyed77.
+Reverend Link left an account of how Karwia, a village in the Pisz powiat, was plundered.
+As an eye witness of such dramatic events the priest stated: "now I have seen what is ahead